-The election's over and our chosen MPs have been sworn in.
-With 26 MPs standing down this election and 70 seats changing hands, there are now a lot of new faces in Westminster.
+The election's over and the new MPs have been sworn in.
+With 26 standing down this election and 70 seats changing hands, there are a lot of new faces in Westminster.

 It means that there is a need – and an opportunity – to make sure your key messages and conclusions reach this parliament's policymakers.